tappytaps/TTLiveAgentWidget/README.md

 This widget is not just an email type of support widget.
 The TTLiveAgentWidget shows knowledgebase articles to users, so they can quickly find a solution for their issue.
 It works with any live agent server with API version 1.

 For better performance and security we recommend to use a proxy server.
+See our proxy server [TTLiveAgentWidget-ProxyServer](https://github.com/tappytaps/TTLiveAgentWidget-ProxyServer).

 <img src="docs/screen1.PNG" width="240px">
 <img src="docs/screen2.PNG" width="240px">